-As much as I would love to get up and make MDP breakfast each morning…he gets up at 4am.
+As much as I would love to get up and make my husband breakfast each morning…he gets up at 4am.

 Peabody does not get up at 4am.

-Now I could make him muffins but reality is that we all know that sugary carbs (though highly delish) are more for an afternoon snack than a good breakfast (weekends being the exception when I wake up in the afternoon 🙂 ).
+Now I could make him muffins but reality is that we all know that sugary carbs (though highly delish) are more for an afternoon snack than a good breakfast.

 Enter Baked Scotch Eggs.

 These are usually served in pubs in the UK and you have them with your ale.

 I don’t think my husband’s employer would be down with him downing a few pints with these at work.

 The original Scotch egg is deep fried.
 It has much thinner sausage.